When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-How Often to Clean a Water Heater?
+How Often Should You Clean a Water Heater?

 How to Flush an Electric Water Heater